Carrollton, Kentucky: Religion

-In literature
+In literature and film

+Marshmallow (2025) was filmed in Carrollton at Camp KYSOC because it provided the ideal summer camp setting.
+The crew needed a camp that wasn't going to be active during the months they were filming.
+Many locals served as extras in the movie, including local middle and high school students.

 The town of Hargrave, Kentucky in the fiction of Wendell Berry is a fictionalized version of Carrollton.
 Berry uses Carrollton's original name, Port William, as the name for the town in which most of his stories take place.
 Berry portrays Hargrave as significantly larger and more urban than Port William (a fictionalized Port Royal, Kentucky).
 It is the center of local nightlife and professional services.
 Unlike the largely egalitarian rural society of Port William, there is an "upper crust" of professionals and landowners in Hargrave.